VenkateshShanbhag/AndroidApp/README.md

   Copy the app id to appid variable in MyApplication class.

 * ##### GCP map token:
-  Create google API_KEY for accessing maps service and paste it in AndroidManifest.xml file.
+  Create google API_KEY (On GCP console, Navigate to APIs and Services, Click on credentials and create credentials ) for accessing maps service and paste it in AndroidManifest.xml file.

 * ##### Firebase Account for push notifications:
-  Create a Firebase account add the api and api_key to the push notification settings.
+  Create a [Firebase](https://console.firebase.google.com/?pli=1) account add the api and api_key to the push notification settings.

 Start the sync by navigating to sync on side pane from realm UI.
 Follow the [documentation](https://docs.mongodb.com/realm/sync/get-started/) for more details

 ### 4. Confluent Configuration
-Follow the instruction in [here](https://github.com/AskMeiPaaS/iiot-hybrid-with-mongodb-confluent) to create a topic and MongoDBAtlasSink connector.
-Also the confluent cloud UI can be used to create the cluster, topic, connectors and run ksql queries.
+Official [documentation](https://docs.confluent.io/cloud/current/overview.html) can be used to create the cluster, topic, connectors and run ksql queries or Follow the instruction in [here](https://github.com/AskMeiPaaS/iiot-hybrid-with-mongodb-confluent) to create a topic and MongoDBAtlasSink connector.
+Do remember to add the billing details for your confluent cloud

+##### Note:
+Create the atlas cluster and confluent cluster in same region.
+The sample payload to time series collection is shown below.

 * Create a topic named iot.data.

-* Create 2 MongoDBAtlasSink connectors with below configurations
+* Create 2 MongoDBAtlasSink connectors with below configurations (Note: If using confluent UI, copy the value from below configurations)

 i.
 Create stream to modify the input data and pass to the topic.
 Navigate to confluent cloud, click on ksql and editor.
 Copy paste the below sql commands to create the streams.
 The topic iot.data should be present before we run the below commands.